danathughes/neuron/Conventions.md

 - Despite being technically unnecessary, preface methods and attributes with `this->` so it's explicit that it's a method or attribute.
 - In function declarations, put the return type, name, and args on one line followed by space and open brace.
 - Every source file should have three sections - ctors/dtors/Startup/Shutdown, public, and private; separate them and keep them alphabetized.
+- Wrap function calls / definitions / declarations that get too long (use good judgement); use PEP-8 style indentation so that the args on the second line are flush with the ones on the first (so that it doesn't look like code in the body)

 ## Practices (how should code work?)
 - Every single thing that can be `const` should be